-Achieving customer service excellence is not accomplished by accident, nor is it attained without effort and teamwork.
-It requires well–trained customer service professionals who have a passion for providing quality service.
-This course emphasizes the professional communication skills and actions that create the foundation for continuous improvement.
+Customer service excellence is not accomplished by accident, nor is it attained without effort and teamwork.
+It requires well–trained customer service professionals who are passionate about providing quality service.
+This customer service excellence course emphasizes the professional communication skills and actions that create the foundation for continuous improvement.

 In today’s customer-oriented business environment, “people skills” are critical for career advancement and organizational effectiveness.
-The program emphasizes the importance of providing customer service excellence in a competitive environment, proven strategies for service recovery, and negotiation techniques for professionally dealing with difficult customers.
+The customer service excellence program emphasizes the importance of providing customer service excellence in a competitive environment, proven strategies for service recovery, and negotiation techniques for professionally dealing with demanding customers.

 - Managers who want customer service training to reinforce their skills and train their staff.

 At the end of this customer service excellence course, the participants will be able to:

 - Establish the importance of setting and reviewing customer service standards.

 - Develop an understanding of internal and external customer expectations.

 - Communicate more effectively by utilizing active listening and questioning skills.